maciakl/MSU-Blog/README.markdown

 Building and Development
 ---

+Before you do anything run this in the project directory to grab grunt plugins you need:

+    npm install

+Now you should be ready to go.
 To do a quick one-time build and lint use:

     rake